Share your fruit with the community.

 Heard Through the Grapevine

-“It's a justice issue for us.
+“It's an important issue for us.
 Working with Not Far From The Tree is one way our family supports those in our community who do not live in abundance.”Jim Lewis Tree Registrant

 “I love the charity aspect of it: giving a third to different groups around the city.
 Hopefully, people enjoy the fruit.”Stu Freen Tree Registrant